 ★ Set your goals

-Prior to a month or two you execute your eCommerce holiday marketing, be sure to set your goals in terms of revenue, expenses, customer feedback, and overall impact of the strategy on your eCommerce business growth.
+Prior to a month or two you execute your eCommerce holiday marketing, be sure to set your goals in terms of revenue, expenses, customer feedback, and the overall impact of the strategy on your eCommerce business growth.

 ★ Determine the revenue throughout